seandiggity/FaceGrok/PRIVACY.md

 # FACEGROK PRIVACY POLICY

-This privacy policy governs your use of the software application FaceGrok (“Application”) for mobile devices.
-This policy's primary purpose is to inform you of potential tracking by third-parties in later versions of Application distributed via Google Play.
+This privacy policy concerns the software application FaceGrok (“Application”) for mobile devices.
+This policy's primary purpose is to inform you of potential tracking by certain third-parties in versions of Application distributed via Google Play.

 All versions of Application load code from these sources: